Email FacebookTwitterMenu burgerClose thin

 What Is Current Balance?

-The current balance is all the money that is in your bank account right now.
-This balance might include pending transactions, like a credit card payment or a check that hasn’t cleared.
+Your current balance reflects all of the money in your bank account right now.
+This balance might include pending transactions, like a credit card payment or a check that has not yet cleared.

-If there hasn’t been any activity on your account in at least a week, your current balance might be the same as your available balance.
-But if there has been recent activity on your account, the amount of money you’re able to spend might be different from your current balance.
+If there has not been any activity on your account in at least a week, your current balance might be the same as your available balance.
+However, if there has been recent activity on your account, the amount of money you are able to spend might differ from your current balance.

-For example, suppose your current balance is $500, so you go ahead and make your $350 car payment.
+For example, suppose your current balance is $500, so you make your $350 car payment.
 However, you forgot that you made a $200 credit card payment yesterday that is still processing.
-Unless you have another deposit that clears in the meantime, your account could be overdrawn by $50.
-Depending on your bank, that may result in an overdraft fee or NSF fee.
+Unless you have another deposit that clears in the meantime, you may end up overdrawing your account by $50 because of this discrepancy in your current balance vs. your available balance.
+Depending on your bank, that may result in an overdraft or NSF fee.

 What Is Available Balance?

 Available balance is your current balance with any pending transactions or holds included.
-Thus, there are many reasons your available balance might be different than your current balance.
-A deposit, a check you’ve written or a payment with your debit card are some examples of pending transactions that might cause these discrepancies.
+Thus, there are many reasons why your available balance may differ from your current balance.
+A deposit, a check you have written or a payment you made with your debit card are examples of pending transactions that might cause discrepancies between these two balances.

 Difference Between Current Balance and Available Balance

 The difference between the current balance and the available balance is small but important.
 Available balance is how much money you are able to spend right now, including any pending transactions.
-Meanwhile, the current balance shows how much money is in your account without subtracting pending payments or withdrawals.
-Current balance can be useful in some situations, like when doing your monthly budgeting.
-However, it can be less useful for monitoring your daily spending.
+The current balance, on the other hand, shows how much money is in your account without subtracting pending payments or withdrawals.

-Imagine you spend money frequently by writing checks or swiping your debit card.
-In this case, you might find that your available balance tends to be lower.
-But if you have a large deposit like a paycheck that is pending, your current balance could be lower.
-If a large deposit is pending for more than a few business days, it might be worth contacting your bank.
-That money won’t be part of your available balance until it clears, meaning you won’t be able to spend it.
+Imagine you frequently spend money by writing checks or swiping your debit card.
+In this case, you might find that your available balance is often lower than your current balance.
+The opposite applies if you have a large deposit like a paycheck that is pending.
+That money will not be included in your available balance until it clears, meaning you will not be able to spend it.

-Generally, one balance will not be better or more reliable than the other.
-Instead, each gives you different information about your bank account balance.
-However, there might be situations where you prefer one balance over the other.
+Generally, one balance is not better or more reliable than the other.
+Instead, each provides different information about your bank account balance.

 How to Avoid Overdraft Fees

-If you are living paycheck to paycheck, you can consider overdraft protection, which will at least prevent payments from failing.
-But banks often charge significant fees for this protection, so check your bank’s fees.
-In many cases, overdraft fees can be more than $30 for each overdraft.
+Another option you might consider overdraft protection, which will at least prevent payments from failing.
+However, banks often charge significant fees for this protection, so be sure to check your bank’s fees before committing.

 Current and available balances both give you a snapshot of the money you have in your bank account.
 However, only your available balance includes pending transactions.
 While the current balance can be useful for monthly budgeting, the available balance is often better for monitoring daily spending.
 Keeping an eye on your available balance will help you avoid overdraft or NSF fees.
 It might also prove useful to keep extra cash on hand to avoid spending more than you have.